mitre/inspec_profile_coding_conventions/README.md

 # InSpec Profile Coding Conventions

-## Addressing Manual tests
+## Addressing Tests that can only be performed Manually at this time

-Some of the checks described by the security guidance **cannot** be automated and hence are manual.<br>
+Sometimes, tests described by the security guidance **cannot** really be automated well, and hence are can only be tested "manually", i.e. though human examination and/or interview.<br>
-Such checks are to be setup with a skip statement to communicate to the reviewers that these tests are manual.
+Such tests are to be setup with a skip statement to communicate to the reviewers that these tests are manual.

-*Skip statement for manual controls*
+*Sample describe code for manual tests*
 ```
-    describe 'This control is skipped since this is a manual test' do
+    describe 'This test can only be performed by manual examination or interview at this time.' do
-      skip 'This control is skipped since this is a manual test'
+      skip 'This test can only be performed by manual examination or interview at this time.'
     end
 ```
-Controls with skip statements are bucketed as `Not Reviewed` on Heimdall and inspec_tools and hence separated from actual failures.
+Tests configured this way are counted as `Not Reviewed` on Heimdall and inspec_tools and hence separated from actual failures.
+It allows the users to spot these guidance items as separate items to review manually.

 ## Use InSpec resources wherever applicable